 To begin with, it is crucial to perform a precise assessment of your business risk in terms of money laundering and terrorist financing.
 What are the characteristics of your product?
 What is the geographic location of your customers?
 Is your focus on people or corporate entities?
 Are you able to identify and verify customers online?
 Do you need a solution to help you with risk profiling and customer due diligence?
 Despite the unified regulation across Europe, access to data is very different in every country.
 Hence, you need clarity on these topics before starting your vendor search.

 Second, you are responsible for the service providers you choose at all times.
 In the event of an investigation, regulators are looking for a proof that you diligently and with due care made effort to prevent money laundering/terrorist financing of occurring.
-Diligence starts with the selection of your AML/KYC provider.
+Diligence starts with the selection of your AML/KYC providers.
 Carefully document your evaluation and decision process.
 The questions you need to answer are:

 - Which criteria did you use to evaluate the vendor?
 The price is not a sufficient decision factor.